avatao/avatao-blog/_posts/2017-4-6-Learn-to-build-secure-software.md

 <!--excerpt-->

-It is not easy, to keep in mind all the attack vectors and be up-to-date with all the vulnerabilities that google raises on a daily basis.
+It is not easy to keep in mind all the attack vectors and be up-to-date with all the vulnerabilities that google raises on a daily basis.
 No matter what software stack you write code for security issues are all around us.
 For example, if you are Java developer your managed code will probably not contain buffer overflow vulnerabilities, but if you are not familiar with race conditions your code can easily fail here.
-Thus, you have to be aware of the security pitfalls of technology you use and risks you take when you write your code.
+Thus, you have to be aware of the security pitfalls of the technology you use and the risks you take when you write your code.
 Long story short, here are the most important takeaways that we have in mind.

 ## Security by design

 Security should be the integral part of your SDLC from the very first moment.
-We know that is almost impossible as we rely on huge piles of 3rd party and legacy codes.
+We know that it is almost impossible as we rely on huge piles of 3rd party and legacy codes.
 Still, the earlier you make steps towards this integration, the better code quality you can reach in terms of security.
 There are many references and guides online (e.g., [OWASP](https://www.owasp.org/index.php/Secure_SDLC_Cheat_Sheet), [NIST](http://csrc.nist.gov/publications/PubsSPs.html)) that can be helpful.
-Don't forget: no matter what software development model (e.g., Agile, Waterfall) you use security should cover each phase of your software life cycle.
+Don't forget: no matter what software development model (e.g., Agile, Waterfall) you use, security should cover each phase of your software life cycle.